rampal-punia/python-class-tutorial/README.md

 ## Attributes and methods:
 From the above example of a Car class we can deduce:

-- Attributes: model, color, speed
+- Attributes: model, category, speed
 - Methods: get_speed(), accelerate(), apply_break(), description().

 ---